sirixdb/sirix/README.md

 ##Further information

-As Sirix is based on Treetank current documentation thus is currently only available from this location.
+As Sirix is a relatively young fork of Treetank documentation besides the one in the wiki thus is currently only available from this location.

 The documentation so far is accessible under http://treetank.org (pointing to http://disy.github.com/treetank/).